Bleb (cell biology)

-In cell biology, a bleb is a bulge of the plasma membrane of a cell, characterized by a spherical, "blister-like", bulky morphology.
+In cell biology, a bleb (or snout) is a bulge of the plasma membrane of a cell, characterized by a spherical, "blister-like", bulky morphology.
 It is characterized by the decoupling of the cytoskeleton from the plasma membrane, degrading the internal structure of the cell, allowing the flexibility required for the cell to separate into individual bulges or pockets of the intercellular matrix.
-Most commonly, blebs are seen in apoptosis (programmed cell death) but are also seen in other non-apoptotic functions.
+Most commonly, blebs are seen in apoptosis (programmed cell death), but they are also seen in other non-apoptotic functions, including apocrine secretion (cell secretion by disintegration of part of a cell).
 Blebbing, or zeiosis, is the formation of blebs.

 Formation

 Initiation and expansion

-Bleb growth is driven by intracellular pressure generated in the cytoplasm when the actin cortex undergoes actomyosin contractions.
-The disruption of the membrane-actin cortex interactions are dependent on the activity of myosin-ATPase Bleb initiation is affected by three main factors: high intracellular pressure, decreased amounts of cortex-membrane linker proteins, and deterioration of the actin cortex.
+Bleb growth is driven by intracellular pressure (abnormal growth) generated in the cytoplasm when the actin cortex undergoes actomyosin contractions.
+The disruption of the membrane-actin cortex interactions are dependent on the activity of myosin-ATPase.
+Bleb initiation is affected by three main factors: high intracellular pressure, decreased amounts of cortex-membrane linker proteins, and deterioration of the actin cortex.
 The integrity of the connection between the actin cortex and the membrane are dependent on how intact the cortex is and how many proteins link the two structures.
 When this integrity is compromised, the addition of pressure is able to make the membrane bulge out from the rest of the cell.
 The presence of only one or two of these factors is often not enough to drive bleb formation.
 Bleb formation has also been associated with increases in myosin contractility and local myosin activity increases.

 Bleb formation can be initiated in two ways: 1) through local rupture of the cortex or 2) through local detachment of the cortex from the plasma membrane.
 This generates a weak spot through which the cytoplasm flows, leading to the expansion of the bulge of membrane by increasing the surface area through tearing of the membrane from the cortex, during which time, actin levels decrease.
 The cytoplasmic flow is driven by hydrostatic pressure inside the cell.
 Before the bleb is able to expand, pressure must build enough to reach a threshold.
 This threshold is the amount of pressure needed to overcome the resistance of the plasma membrane to deformation.